mckib2/rawdatarinator/README.rst

     -w (writeToFile)
       Save k-space or image space volume.
 Currently the output filename is auto generated.

+    -npz (npz)
+      Save k-space or image space volume using the .npz file extension.
+Default is to use hdf5 file standard.

     -h (help)
       Displays this documentation.